About the Review to Inform a Better and Fairer Education System

 Expert Panel

-The Expert Panel was formally appointed to advise Education Ministers on the key targets and specific reforms that should be tied to funding in the next National School Reform Agreement.
+The Expert Panel was formally appointed to advise Education Ministers on the key targets and specific reforms that should be tied to funding in the next Education Funding and Reform Agreement.

 Terms of Reference for the Review

 The Terms of Reference identify five priority areas.
-The Review will deliver recommendations focused on these themes.
+The Review delivered advice focused on these themes.

 Consultation